isntlee/Avalanches/README.md

 ## **Deployment**
-The live site can be found [**here**](https://isntlee.github.io/Avalanches/).This project has been deployed to GitHub.
+The live site can be found [**here**](https://isntlee.github.io/Avalanches/).
+This project has been deployed to GitHub.
 The process went gradually, step by step, with steady updates in HTML/CSS together, later updates came with an expanded images folder and eventually a ReadMe file.